 Lord God, I have not kept Your commandments, in fact, I have violated them over and over again.
 I feel that I am not even able to keep them now.
 I am powerless to change myself, or rid myself of the shame, and guilt these violations have produced in my heart.
 I realize these things have separated me from You.
 But I call out to You for mercy.
 I didn't see You reaching out to me, nor did I understand that You gave Your Son as the payment for my offenses against You.
 I now accept the payment that You made for me.
-I now receive that payment, Your Son Jesus, into my heart.
-I ask that You confirm to me in my heart that I am Your child.
-And that my eternal fate and reservation is now sealed with You.
+I ask that You send your Holy Spirit to confirm in my heart that I am Your child.